-The following notebooks provide a quick start that demonstrates how to create and log to an MLflow run using MLflow’s tracking APIs, as well how to use the experiment UI to view the run.
-These notebooks are available in both Python and Scala.
+The following notebooks provide a quick start that demonstrates how to create and log to an MLflow run using the MLflow tracking APIs, as well how to use the experiment UI to view the run.
+These notebooks are available in Python, R, and Scala.

 - Go to the